Looking for a savory gluten-free treat? I've got the most delicious ham and cheese pinwheel recipe to satisfy those cravings!

 Mixing The Dry Ingredients

-Now, it's time to create the blend of dry ingredients.
-The mixture will consist of gluten-free flour, psyllium husk powder, baking powder and salt.
-The two key ingredients that were mentioned earlier are a part of the blend.
-The first is the flour and the second is the psyllium husk powder.
-Yes, the flour is a key ingredient because the kind you use matters!
+Now, let's prepare the blend of dry ingredients, which includes gluten-free flour, psyllium husk powder, baking powder, and salt.
+The two key ingredients are the flour and psyllium husk powder.

 Putting It All Together